COMP SCI 1106 - Introduction to Software Engineering

 General Course Information

-Course Code COMP SCI 1106 Course Introduction to Software Engineering Coordinating Unit School of Computer Science Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Corequisites COMP SCI 1101 or COMP SCI 1201 should be completed prior to or concurrently with COMP SCI 1106 Course Description This course provides a general introduction to software engineering.
+Course Code COMP SCI 1106 Course Introduction to Software Engineering Coordinating Unit School of Computer Science Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Corequisites COMP SCI 1201 should be completed prior to or concurrently with COMP SCI 1106 Assumed Knowledge COMP SCI 1101 Course Description This course provides a general introduction to software engineering.
 It introduces concepts such as software processes and agile methods, and essential software development activities, from initial specification through to system maintenance.
 Formalisms and tools to assist in software development are also presented, including common design patterns and UML notation.
 There is a focus on software testing, from unit testing to the testing of software releases.
 Project management and professional software engineering practice will also be covered.
 Case studies provide practical examples for many of these concepts.

 Course Coordinator: Dr Asangi Jayatilaka